K0rgana/web-advcd/README.md

    }
    ```

-1. In the **form** add function tha will dispatch events for createing a new pokemon and updating.
-Use `useSelector` to add the current user id when submit the form.
-Should looks like this:
+1. In the **form** add an function that will dispatch events for creating a new Pokemon and updating.
+Use `useSelector` to add the current user id when submiting the form.
+Should look like this:

    ```js
    //imports